Premonition sample chapters 4, 5, 6

 She enlarged the photo to six hundred percent, magnifying two white specks on the front lawn.
 Rats.
 A Dunkin’ Donuts bag and discarded paper cup.
 She swept the cursor over the debris and hit it with the Clone Stamp tool, replacing litter with unspoiled grass.

 Her hand stalled as she stared.
-She would have missed the distant bridge at normal size, but enlarged— Its bluish tint contrasted against the sun’s cast on the crowd of faces.
+She would have missed the distant bridge at normal size, but enlarged— its bluish tint contrasted against the sun’s golden light cast on the crowd of faces.
 Images from her dream rushed into consciousness, replacing the shot on the screen.